Blezz-tech/learn-haskell-valut/Курсы/Learn You a Haskell for Great Good!/Learn You a Haskell for Great Good! en.md

 Either way, the `IntMap` type constructor takes one parameter and that is the type of what the integers will point to.

-_Oh yeah_.
-If you're going to try and implement this, you'll probably going to do a qualified import of Data.Map.
+> **Oh yeah**.
+If you're going to try and implement this, you'll probably going to do a qualified import of `Data.Map`.
 When you do a qualified import, type constructors also have to be preceeded with a module name.
-So you'd write type IntMap = Map.Map Int.
+So you'd write `type IntMap = Map.Map Int`.

 Make sure that you really understand the distinction between type constructors and value constructors.
 Just because we made a type synonym called `IntMap` or `AssocList` doesn't mean that we can do stuff like `AssocList [(1,2),(4,5),(7,9)]`.
 All it means is that we can refer to its type by using different names.
 We can do `[(1,2),(3,5),(8,9)] :: AssocList Int Int`, which will make the numbers inside assume a type of `Int`, but we can still use that list as we would any normal list that has pairs of integers inside.
 Type synonyms (and types generally) can only be used in the type portion of Haskell.
 We're in Haskell's type portion whenever we're defining new types (so in _data_ and _type_ declarations) or when we're located after a `::`.
 The `::` is in type declarations or in type annotations.